rollator3000/MS_omics/README.md

 With the script 'code/TCGA_03_subset_DFs' the data is subsetted & the script 'code/TCGA_04_TestTrain_splits_on_subsetted_DFs.R' splits the subsetted DFs to test- and train-set, whereby the training set is induced with block-wise missingness!
 Based on these test-train splits the predictive performance of the different approaches are investigated.

 #### Real Data
-The 'real' data used in the thesis are from a coperation with the 'Hospital of the University of Munich'.
-For data protection reasons, the data can not be stored in the repository at all.
+The 'real' dataset used in the thesis comes from a coperation with the 'Hospital of the University of Munich'.
+For data protection reasons, the data can not be stored in the repository nor be shared.

 ---